-OLDER METHODS OF HEALING AND WHY I DO NOT ENDORSE MOST OF THEM
+OLDER METHODS OF HEALING AND WHY WE DO NOT RECOMMEND MOST OF THEM

 by Dr. Lawrence Wilson